radhikamaheshwari/data-test-dwh/readME.md

 Our tables are organised in datasets (folders), _eg._ `final`, `raw`, `tmp`.

-The __products__ table is created from a sucession of dependent SQL scripts.
+The __products__ table is created from a chain of dependent SQL scripts.
 The process is as follows:

 1. Dump the e-commerce databases into a raw dataset (`raw` folder)
 2. Clean and consolidate the data on top of these raw tables using SQL scripts stored in the `tmp` folder.
 For instance, the result of the `tmp/inventory_items.sql` script will be stored in the `tmp.inventory_items` table.